Simple Marinated Cucumbers (Cucumber Salad with Vinegar)

 Seeing all those super-thin uniform cuts makes me super happy.
 Unless I cut myself… which I’ve only done once this month.
 And it wasn’t that bad.
 I was still happy about the uniformity, despite the blood spewing from my finger. #priorities

 I like my cukes marinated in a mixture of one part vinegar and one part water with some sugar and a little sweetener added.
 You can adjust it however you like.
 The longer it sits, the better it gets.
 Until it gets slimy.
 Don’t wait that long.

 I also wanted to mention that I usually avoid white sugar like the plague when preparing our everyday meals and snacks.
 Most of the time I use coconut sugar when I make these.
 Honey doesn’t easily mix evenly, and my stevia is super-concentrated.
 I didn’t want it tasting like cucumber candy.

-This salad adds some freshness if you’re eating something that’s really meaty or heavy.
+This easy side dish adds some freshness if you’re eating something that’s really meaty or heavy.
 They also belong underneath a couple of fried eggs for lunch.
 Or with shrimp and pico de gallo.

 You could also add fresh herbs (dill is really good in this), garlic, or chili flakes!